 NUMERICS PhD program fellows will have a 3-year fixed-term contract specific for PhD students at CEA, whose contractual conditions are compatible with the rules defined by the European Commission and the French employment law.
 The monthly gross salary amounts to €2,043.54 in years 1 and 2, and to €2,104.62 in year 3.
 The fellows will also be entitled to profit sharing bonus for years 2 and 3, and to the patent bonus if their work leads to patent application by CEA.

-NUMERICS fellows will be hosted in a CEA laboratory where the best will be made for a secure and dynamic research work environment.
+NUMERICS fellows will be hosted in a CEA laboratory where the best will be done for a secure and dynamic research work environment.
 Under the supervision of a senior scientist, NUMERICS fellows will contribute to the dissemination of their results by participating to scientific workshops and (international) conferences, the costs of which will be supported by the CEA host laboratory.

 2. Social and fringe benefits